simp/simp-doc/docs/changelogs/latest.rst

 simp-utils
 ^^^^^^^^^^

+* Added sample kickstart files to :file:`/usr/share/simp/` to allow users to have access to all OS-specific versions of the kickstart files.
 * Added a check to the :program:`unpack_dvd` script for dangerously unspecific OS versions (e.g., '7' instead of '7.0.2003').